earthly/website/blog/_posts/2021-03-12-on-yaml-discussions.md

     Learn about the pitfalls and discussions surrounding the use of YAML as a programming language, including the challenges of config traps, alternative solutions like Dhall and HCL, the creation of DSLs, and the benefits of using a full programming language for configuration files.
 Dive into the lively discussions on Reddit, Hacker News, and Lobste.rs to gain insights from the programming community.
 last_modified_at: 2023-07-11
 ---
+**The article examines YAML's limitations in CI configurations.
+Earthly provides clear and reproducible build definitions that overcome YAML's limitations.
+[Learn more about Earthly](https://cloud.earthly.dev/login).**

 My article about how [YAML makes a bad programming language](https://earthly.dev/blog/intercal-yaml-and-other-horrible-programming-languages/) [^1] generated a lot of great discussions online.

 Here are some highlights, lightly edited: